MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 - Packet loss – Packets dropped, which can also result in lower voice quality and hard-to-understand speech.
 - Delayed round-trip time (RTT) – Media packets taking a long time to reach their destinations, which results in noticeable delays between two parties in a conversation and causes people to talk over each other.

 The least complex way to address these issues is to increase the size of the data connections, both internally and out to the internet, but this method is often cost-prohibitive.
 QoS enables you to manage the resources you have instead of adding bandwidth.
-To address quality issues, we recommend that you first use QoS, then add bandwidth where necessary.
+To address quality issues, we recommend that you use QoS first, then add bandwidth where necessary.

 For QoS to be effective, you must apply consistent QoS settings throughout your organization.
 Any part of the path that fails to support your QoS priorities can degrade the quality of calls, video, and screen sharing.
 You need to apply settings to all user PCs or devices, network switches, routers to the internet, and the Teams service.